 Last week was hot - we saw temperatures in the high 30s for Victoria and mid 40s in South Australia.
 To beat the heat many of us were cranking our air conditioners to try and find some relief.
-But unlike most of us who paid the price for beating the heat, Reposit customers made a bit of money by acting as a community big battery on one of the hottest days this summer.
+But unlike most of us who paid the price for beating the heat, Reposit customers made a bit of money by acting as a Virtual Power Plant on one of the hottest days this summer.

-How Reposit's community big battery saved the day
+How Reposit's Virtual Power Plant saved the day!

-Because we were using more electricity than normal this caused strain on our electricity grid.
+Because of the hot weather, Australians were using more electricity than normal and it caused strain on our electricity grid.
 Then at approximately 4:30pm on Thursday 18 January Loy Yang B power station in Victoria went offline.

 Our electricity system must always be balanced - supply and demand need to be matched at all times or our electricity network is disrupted which can cause mass blackouts.
 When the Loy Yang B power station went offline this caused three things to happen:

 - The National Electricity Market spot price soared reaching $12931.04 in Victoria and $14166.5 in South Australia because not enough electricity was being produced to cover demand

 - Frequency dropped to 49.7 well below Australian Energy Market Operator(AEMO) safe standards.
 When frequency drops everything slows down and this can cause damage and blackouts to our electricity grid - like we saw in SA in 2016